AndrasE/usapp/README.md

 The application integrates with OneSignal to enable push notifications, ensuring users stay updated with real-time messages and events.
 <p>
 At the root of the project, you will find us-app-debug.apk which you can install on your android device (you will need to enable 3rd-party installation).
-Feel free to hit me up of you would like to chat, search for user "rohadtsajt" in the app. 😊
+Feel free to message me if you would like to chat, search for user "rohadtsajt" in the app.
 </p>
 <p>
 Packadges used: